Fijuwat/Assignment-1/README.md

 A data type and description for each attribute in your data School:
 <class 'str'> In person class preference (Yes or No) <class 'str'> How do you like school so far (1-5) <class 'numpy.int64'> Response date <class 'str'> How do you like your professors so far (1-5) <class 'numpy.int64'>

 Any known issues or potential issues, such as sources of bias in collection: The "Steps" programs can run perfectly, but some of the practice steps can't, just ignore it I left them there as my notes.
+The data might also have biased since most of the data are responded by the freshmen from different schools.